 Stat: In 2023, 85% of New York high school students passed at least one Regents exam.

-The state is known for its MCAS (Massachusetts Comprehensive Assessment System), a standardized test that heavily influences both individual student grades and district performance rankings.
+The state’s grading approach places strong emphasis on the MCAS (Massachusetts Comprehensive Assessment System), a standardized test that can significantly impact both student report cards and school rankings.

-Stat: Massachusetts ranked #1 in education performance in 2023, according to Education Week’s Quality Counts report.
+📊 Did you know?
+Massachusetts was ranked #1 in education performance in 2023 (Education Week, Quality Counts report).

 Category | MCAS Weightage in Grading | Traditional Assessments |